 \subsection{The Wedderburn-Artin's decomposition of \texorpdfstring{$\F_{q}[Q_n]$}{Fq[Qn]}}

-To address the study of euclidean dual codes of $Q_n$-codes over $\Fq$, we first recall the Wedderburn-Artin's decomposition of the semisimple group algebra $\Fq[Q_n]$ provided in \cite[Theorems 3.1 and 3.6]{GaoYue21}.
-At this point, it is worth noting the existence of the following criterion to decide when the semisimple group algebras $\Fq[Q_{n}]$ and $\Fq[D_{2n}]$ are isomorphic or not:
+The purpose of this subsection is to present the Wedderburn-Artin's decomposition of the semisimple group algebra $\Fq[Q_n]$ provided in \cite[Theorems 3.1 and 3.6]{GaoYue21}.
+However, before doing that, it is worth noting the existence of the following criterion to decide when the semisimple group algebras $\Fq[Q_{n}]$ and $\Fq[D_{2n}]$ are isomorphic or not: